-- Counsel to four technology companies who were sued under the civil False Claim Act and were dismissed with prejudice on successful pre-answer motions.
+- Counsel to four technology companies that were sued under the civil False Claims Act and were dismissed with prejudice on successful pre-answer motions.

 - Government contracts counsel to a Fortune 1000 company for preventing disclosure of privileged commercial information in response to a third-party FOIA request.